scripterkaran/image-saver/README.md

 ##  image-saver
 Ionic directive for saving remote images to local file system in HTML mobile Apps.
+Ionic Offline Image.

 If you have _remote images_ served from a external server and you need to save them to your device to
 - avoid downloading them again and again, consuming more data